rusoto/rusoto/README.md

 2. Check out code from github
 3. Set up AWS credentials: environment variables (export AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY), ~/.aws/credentials, or use an IAM instance profile.
 4. `cargo build`
-5. `cargo run` - This will create real AWS resources and you may be charged.
+5. `cargo test --verbose --features aws_integration` - This will create real AWS resources and you may be charged.

 #### Rust code generation from boto core service definitions: